rnowling/rnowling.github.io/_posts/2025-07-19-limiting-parallelism-scikit-learn.md

 or set the environment variable OPENBLAS_NUM_THREADS to 64 or lower
 ```

-Scikit-learn uses three levels of [parallelism](https://scikit-learn.org/stable/computing/parallelism.html) by default:

-* Multiple processes with joblib
-* Threads with OpenMP
-* Threads in the BLAS routines used by Numpy and Scipy

-The KMeans class used to have a parameter `n_jobs` that would allow the user to set the number of processes launched.
-This parameter
-was deprecated in version 0.23 and removed in version 0.25.
-A new [parallelization scheme](https://github.com/scikit-learn/scikit-learn/pull/11950)
-using OpenMP was implemented to provide finer-grained parallelism and improve performance.
-In effect, the total number of threads may be
-as high as `OMP_NUM_THREADS * OPENBLAS_NUM_THREADS`.
-By default, the new KMeans parallelization process will use one OpenMP thread per
-core.
-Each OpenMP thread may use Numpy or Scipy routines that use a BLAS library like OpenBLAS that in turns spawns its own threads.

 When I converted the notebook into a standalone script, the Python interpreter output the following error message before crashing:

 ```